RamaAljada/Covertype-Classification/README.md

    - Use a sample subset if the dataset is too large to speed up training.

 2. **Hyperparameter Tuning:**
-   -GridSearchCV → Accurate but slow on large datasets.
+   - GridSearchCV → Accurate but slow on large datasets.
-   -RandomizedSearchCV → Fast, gives near-optimal results, and suitable for large datasets.
+   - RandomizedSearchCV → Fast, gives near-optimal results, and suitable for large datasets.

 3. **Final Evaluation:**
    - Use **Confusion Matrix** to check the performance of each model on each class.